eithed/export-to-csv/README.md

 ExportToCsv Action for Laravel Nova
 ================================

-Exports given view to a CSV filed, be it Laravel Lens or Resource
+Exports given view (be it Laravel Lens or Resource) to a CSV file

 Installation
 ------------